No changes to Turkey deal on Nato, Sweden says

 Finland and Sweden launched a joint bid to enter Nato last year, ending decades of neutrality due to Russia's invasion of Ukraine.

-Finland joined on 4 April after overcoming Turkish objections and it's now trying to help its Nordic neighbour do the same.
+Finland joined on 4 April after overcoming Turkish objections and is now trying to help its Nordic neighbour do the same.

 "Finland is confident that Türkiye will proceed with ratifying Sweden's accession.
 Sweden meets all conditions for Nato membership," the Finnish foreign ministry told EUobserver on Monday.